 Here is my CV and Google Scholar.
-You can reach me at ptracey[at]umich[d0t]edu.
+You can reach me at ptracey[at]uw[d0t]edu.

 Publications